The term MVP means a Minimum Viable Product or a product that requires the least effort to make a complete product.

 The second step is to test your Minimum Viable Product (MVP) with potential customers.
 You must now work on narrowing down the pain points in your business idea and the least amount of effort needed for an item to have basic functionality.

-One of the main business ideas behind MVP is that you should make a working prototype (which may be nothing more than a landing page or a service that looks automated actually done by hand) that you can give to customers and watch how they actually use it.
+One of the main business ideas behind MVP is that you should make a working prototype (which may be nothing more than a landing page or a service that looks automated and done by hand) that you can give to customers and watch how they use it.
 This business model helps you foresee the future development of the full-blown product with just the existing tools.

 As you get useful feedback from potential customers, make changes.
 You can then release new versions of your product or service through tests and surveys.
 Use customer feedback and test end users for valuable marketing information about a final version.